 Why do so many of us settle for using only half of such a critical resource?

-The right hemisphere of our brains is marvelous and is often under-tapped as a resource.
-People in fields like science, law, math, medicine and engineering often feel wary of right-brain attributes, as they rely so much on facts, logic and evidence.
+The right hemisphere of our brain is marvelous and is often under-tapped as a resource.
+People in fields like science, law, math, medicine, and engineering often feel wary of right-brain attributes, as they rely so much on facts, logic, and evidence.
 They think that right-brained people are artists, and they are uncomfortable about having anything to do with art.

 This is a huge misconception.
 The riches of the right hemisphere are remarkable and valuable for all of us — and they are accessible to everyone.